-The 2018 Lychee Season is just about to begin - May Update
+The 2018 Lychee Season is just beginning - Late May Update

 In a typical lychee season the trees flower sometime between the middle of January through the end of February.
 It appears that this is going to be the case during 2018.
 Ideally, the trees should enter the winter season in a state of dormancy (no active growth flushes).
 If we experience cool weather (temperatures below 68 degrees F) then there is a good chance that bloom flushes will occur.
 That is exactly the case this winter as we had many days of cool weather and we are hoping that this will portend a good fruit season, although we will not know for sure until early March as to the extent of the crop.
 It is always bad luck to predict the lychee crop before the fruit has set.

 Last year was a terrible year for lychee fruit.
 Perhaps one of the worst on record.
 So, statistically, like hurricanes, we are in store for a bountiful year with all of the varieties coming available.
 The first fruit is generally the Sweetheart, followed close on by the Mauritius and then the Brewster.
 We may have other varieties available such as the Emperor and Ohia, but we shall see.

 I will provide another video update in early and mid March.

 Please Select Next Day Air or SECOND DAY AIR Shipping unless you are in Florida.
 If you live outside of Florida please DO NOT select Ground shipping.
 If you live in Florida feel free to call us and we will arrange for the less expensive ground shipping (844) 592-4337 or (561) 577-6135.